What Is Bitcoin in 5 Minutes

 Every bitcoin transaction is broadcast by the node where the transaction originated to all the nodes in the Bitcoin network.
 These nodes make sure that the transaction is valid, meaning they scan the entire blockchain to confirm that the person sending money indeed has that money and is authorized to send it.
 If those two conditions are met the transaction is deemed valid.

-Remember that Bitcoin is decentralized, which means that thousands of nodes in aggregate have to agree that a transaction is valid.
+Remember that Bitcoin is decentralized, which means that thousands of Bitcoin nodes in aggregate have to agree that a transaction is valid.
 Even if a few bad actors validated a transaction falsely, thousands of other nodes would not, and the transaction would not be confirmed.
 This makes the probability that a valid transaction is recorded extremely high and the probability that a false transaction is recorded extremely low — making Bitcoin incredibly safe and secure to use.

 Every 10 minutes or so, all the latest valid transactions are organized into a block of data which is then sent out to the entire network to be secured in the blockchain.